 For example: mccodegen -mcgen:GiftCard.mcgen -out:GiftCardAccess.cs

-A new class is created based on the template you specified.
+A new class is created based on the specified template.
 Use the typed class template to generate the typed BF class.
 Use one of the context class templates to generate the context class to access the typed BF class.

 - For each typed class or context class you want to create, iterate through steps 2-5.

-- Working with Entity Objects describes how to build the McCodeGen tool into your Visual Studio environment.
+- Working with Entity Objects describes how to build the McCodeGen tool into a Visual Studio environment.